golangsugar/envisage/README.md

 	const (
 		key          = "DB_CONNECTION_STRING"
-		defaultValue = "-"  // defaultValue returned if the value is not present/set in the environment twoWay       = true // twoWay updates the environment with the defaultValue, in case of the environment variable is not present/set mandatory    = true // mandatory forces and error in case of the variable is absent in the environment )
+		defaultValue = "-"   // defaultValue returned if the value is not present/set in the environment twoWay       = true  // twoWay updates the environment with the defaultValue, in case of the environment variable is not present/set mandatory    = true  // mandatory forces and error in case of the variable is absent in the environment canBeEmpty   = false // Empty is an acceptable value if true )

-	// Check Test environment variables according given directives if err := envisage.Check(key, defaultValue, twoWay, mandatory); err != nil {
+	// Check Test environment variables according given directives if err := envisage.Check(key, defaultValue, twoWay, mandatory, canBeEmpty); err != nil {
 		log.Fatal(err)
 	}